-- The 1000BASE-T and 2.5GBASE-T standards do not support forced mode.
-Autonegotiation should always be used to establish a connection over any port or trunk. - Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
+- 1000BASE-T does not support forced mode.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
 When enabled, back pressure is used for half-duplex operation and IEEE 802.3-2002 (formally IEEE 802.3x) for full-duplex operation. - To force flow control on or off (with the flowcontrol or no flowcontrol command), use the no negotiation command to disable auto-negotiation on the selected interface. - When using the negotiation command to enable auto-negotiation, the optimal settings will be determined by the capabilities command.
-To enable flow control under auto-negotiation, "flowcontrol" must be included in the capabilities list for any port
+To enable flow control under auto-negotiation, "flowcontrol" must be included in the capabilities list for any port negotiation (408) capabilities (403)